Kohn-Luttinger-like mechanism for unconventional charge density waves: Formalism and idea

 Generally, the effective interaction can be viewed as a function of either total, transferred, or exchanged momentum according to these corrections.
 This defines three channels $V_X$, $X \in \{ \text{pp, ph-d, ph-c}\}$

 where the effective interaction $V_X$ is two-particle reducible in the particle-particle (pp), the direct particle-hole (ph-d), and the crossed particle-hole (ph-c) channel, respectively.
+Note that in a single-channel approximation, the effective interaction can be obtained from a differential equation, where the change of $V$ with a scale $T$ is expressed via $\partial_T V_X=\tau_{X}^T$.
+This amounts to a resummation of an infinite series in the bare interaction $U$.
+In an FRG approach, the differential equation contains all three channels on equal footing [see Sec.~\ref{sec:tju}, Eq.~\eqref{eq:FRG} below].

 This rewriting allows us to single out the decisive momentum ${Q}$ and two less important momenta ${k}, {k}'$ for an instability in each channel.
 At low temperatures, one or more of the $V_X$ can develop a singularity at a specific $Q$, which signals the tendency to form an ordered phase with particle-hole or particle-particle bound states.
-To study the most singular correction, we set external frequencies to the lowest Matsubara frequency.
+To study the most singular correction, we set external frequencies to the lowest Matsubara frequency as the frequency dependence of the vertex functions has a subleading effect on the primary divergence structure in weak coupling and we focus on the dominant contribution near the critical temperature.
+The results of such an approximation were shown to yield qualitatively robust results upon inclusion of frequencies at weak coupling \cite{PhysRevB.85.075121,PhysRevResearch.2.033372,10.21468/SciPostPhys.6.1.009,PhysRevB.102.245128}.
+However, we note that the frequency dependence becomes important for stronger coupling and can qualitatively affect the nature of correlations \cite{PhysRevLett.110.246405,PhysRevB.95.235109,PhysRevLett.119.056402}.

 For example, the Cooper instability corresponds to a singularity in $V_{\mathrm{pp}}$ for $Q=0$.
 The particle-hole channels are related to instabilities towards charge and spin or more generally flavour order.
 This can be seen when rewriting the effective action in Eq.~\ref{eq:action} via charge and flavour components